dialogic-godot/dialogic/README.md

 ## Changelog

 ### 🆕 v1.0 - WIP
+  - When upgrading from 0.9 to the current version things might not work as expected
+    - ⚠ **PLEASE MAKE A BACKUP OF YOUR PROJECT BEFORE UPGRADING** ⚠
+    - Glossary variables will be lost
+    - Glossary related events will not be loaded (`If condition Event` and `Set Value Event`)
   - New layout.
     - All editors in the same screen.
 Say goodbye to tabs!
     - You can now rename resources by double clicking them